 Mr. Pike's involvement in Christian ministry includes serving for six years as an intern minister with a large urban church, and serving for two years on a church planting mission team in Tirana, Albania.
 He has taught the Old Testament to Christians in 10 countries, and has given lectures on apologetics to church and graduate student groups.
 He home-schooled his children through high school, and currently is in his third year of formal study of Greek, motivated by a desire to read the Septuagint in the original, to support deeper study and teaching of the Old Testament.

-Mrs. White is a Southern California native with a heart for the world beyond.
+Dr. White holds an MD from the UCSD School of Medicine, an MPH from the Harvard T.H.
+Chan School of Public Health, and a bachelor’s degree from UCLA in Molecular, Cell, and Developmental Biology as well as in Spanish.
+She is a Southern California native with a heart for the world beyond.
 Her desire to serve the world's poor and marginalized led her to study medicine at UCSD, where she participated extensively in global health projects and programs.
-Before finishing her medical degree, she received a Masters of Public Health in Global Health from Harvard.
-During this time Sara assisted a maternity hospital in Somaliland with their research endeavors.
-She attended UCLA for her undergraduate studies, where she earned bachelor's degrees in Molecular, Cell, and Developmental Biology and Spanish.
-She will graduate from UCSD in June 2018 and pursue residency training in Family Medicine in the hopes of eventually practicing broad-spectrum primary care in underserved communities.
-She is married to Malcolm White, a Ph.D. student in geophysics at the University of Southern California.
+Prior to finishing her medical degree, Sara assisted a maternity hospital in Somaliland with their research endeavors.
+She is pursuing residency training in Family Medicine near Boston, MA in the hopes of eventually practicing broad-spectrum primary care in under-served communities.
+Sara is married to Malcolm White, a Ph.D. student in geophysics at the University of Southern California.